 Board of Directors

-Reece A. Kurtenbach was appointed as President and Chief Executive Officer and a Director in 2013, and currently serves as Chairman of the Board.
-Prior to that he had been named Executive Vice President in 2012, Vice President for Live Events and International in 2007, Vice President for Video Systems in 2004, and manager for video products engineering in 1994.
+Reece A. Kurtenbach (57) was appointed as President and Chief Executive Officer and a Director of the Company effective on September 1, 2013 and has served as Chairman of the Board since September 2014.
+He served as Executive Vice President from 2012 until September 2013, Vice President for Live Events and International from 2007 to 2012, Vice President for Video Systems from 2004 until 2007, and manager for video products engineering from 1994 until 2004.
 Mr. Kurtenbach joined the Company in 1991 as an applications engineer focusing on large display projects.
-Mr. Kurtenbach holds a B.S. degree from South Dakota State University in electrical engineering, with minors in mathematics and computer science.
-Mr. Kurtenbach is the son of Dr. Aelred Kurtenbach.
-The Board believes that Mr. Kurtenbach is an appropriate representative of management on the Board given his position as a senior executive officer and his long tenure with the Company which dates back 27 years.
+Mr. Kurtenbach also worked as a student employee with various responsibilities from 1983 to 1987.
+Mr. Kurtenbach holds a Bachelor of Science degree from South Dakota State University in Electrical Engineering, with minors in Mathematics and Computer Science.
+Mr. Kurtenbach is the son of Dr. Aelred Kurtenbach and brother of Matthew J. Kurtenbach and Carla S. Gatzke.
+The Board believes that Mr. Kurtenbach is an appropriate representative of management on the Board, given his position as a senior executive officer and his over 30 years of experience with the Company.
 In addition, Mr. Kurtenbach brings a wealth of industry experience to the Board.